-1) These sites already receive a level of protection from

-- development from policies included in the Local Plan including Policy INF6 (Community Facilities) and Policy INF9 (Open Space Sport and Recreation). - 2) The Designation of Local Green Spaces could undermine the delivery of some qualitative improvements to some types of sports provision, for example the creation of flood lit sports pitches or installation of high mesh fencing associated with sports pitches or some play equipment.
+- 1) These sites already receive a level of protection from development policies included in the Local Plan; Policy INF6 (Community Facilities) and Policy INF9 (Open Space Sport and Recreation). - 2) A local green space designation could undermine the delivery of some qualitative improvements to some types of sports provision, for example the creation of flood lit sports pitches or installation of high mesh fencing associated with sports pitches or some play equipment.

-However, a small number of recreation grounds and sports grounds have been included where it is considered appropriate to protect the current location of a space, for example where it is adjacent to and used by existing schools or other community groups such as brownies, scouts, or air cadets etc., the space makes a demonstrable contribution to local character, or where the replacement of sites could not be easily delivered locally, for example because of the density of surrounding urban development.
+However, a small number of recreation grounds and sports grounds have been included where it is considered appropriate to protect the specific location of a space, for example where it is adjacent to and used by existing schools or other community groups such as brownies, scouts, or air cadets etc., the space makes a demonstrable contribution to local character, or where the replacement of sites could not be easily delivered locally, for example because of the density of surrounding urban development.